uxhadr/Active-Directory/README.md

 I went back into the `helpdesk` Active Directry and now `Desktop2` was back on the domain as it showed up under Computers.

 # Security Groups, Map Drives, Personal Drives, Map Letter
-I opened server manager on the `helpdesk`account.
+I opened Server Manager on the `helpdesk`account.
 Then clicked on `File and Storage Services` > Shares > Right-click on the blank space > New Share > Quick > Next > Next.
-[insert pic - Name-HR, click oln select by volume]..
+[insert pic - Name-HR, click on select by volume]..

 For the Share Name, I named it `HR` then hit Next > Next > Next > Create.